ColinFay/colinfay.github.io/_posts/2018-04-18-purrr-adverb-tidyverse.md

 }
 ```

-What this function will take as a first argument is another function, that will be executed when our future new function is called.
+What this function will take as a first argument is another function,
+that will be executed when our future new function is called.

-So let's do this:
+So let’s do this:

 ``` r
 talky <- function(fun){